 2019-20 Brown marmorated stink bug (BMSB) Safeguarding Arrangements

 As part of the 2019-20 BMSB seasonal measures, a Safeguarding Arrangements Scheme (the scheme) has been introduced.
-The scheme is intended to provide an alternate clearance pathway for goods during the BMSB risk season and provides recognition on the ability of approved participants to manage biosecurity and seasonal hitchhiker pest risk offshore, from the point of manufacture to the point of embarkation in line with eligibility criteria.
+The scheme provides an alternate clearance pathway for goods during the BMSB risk season.
+It also provides recognition on the ability of approved participants to manage seasonal hitchhiker pest risk offshore, from the point of manufacture to the point of embarkation in line with eligibility criteria.

 What is the eligibility criteria?